voschezang/coding-handbook/quotes.md

 * Deliver sooner, rather than faster.
 Average throughput > total throughput.
     * Received value (by customer) > created value (inventory).

+* Doing nothing can be a deliberate action.
 * Being busy indicates a lack or prioritization.
     * Subtract to add.
 [Narrow](https://en.wikipedia.org/wiki/Scope_creep) your focus.
 Doing less means you can do more of what's left.
     * Say no to *good* opportunities s.t. you can focus on those rare, *great* opportunities.